TomRHandcock/10-Second-Battles/README.md

 Upon the completion of the first round, you will have the opportunity to select another player.
 Notice that the player you picked previously if 'greyed out', this means that you have already picked that player and they cannot be picked again.
 Once you have picked your next player a new round will begin.

+Thank you for your support in taking a look at this project.